You are here

 This program is conducted every three years and brings together court of appeals judges from across the country.
 The Center’s Appellate Judge Education Advisory Committee works closely with Center staff to plan sessions that are substantive and timely.
 Past symposiums have included such sessions as A New Supreme Court; Judging, Fast and Slow; Civil Discourse Past and Future; Ethics in Judicial Decision Making; and Legacy of Courage: The Rule of Law in the Civil Rights Era.

 The Center offers a variety of small seminars designed to provide an in-depth look at a topic of particular interest to judges.
 Faculty members are experts in their fields and share the latest research and current understanding of the topic.
-The following are some of the special focus programs offered:
+For information on special focus programs, please see the Center's Annual Report.

 Pretrial Decision Making for Magistrate Judges